rly0nheart/glyphoji/README.md

 ```

 ### 📄 Formatting glyphs in strings
 A Gyphoji glyph/emoji can be formatted and used anywhere.
-Glyphs can be called from *`glyph`* by specifying the glyph name or alias as the attribute.
+Glyphs can be accessed from *`glyph`* by specifying the glyph name or alias as the attribute.

 ```Python
 from glyphoji import glyph